-I celebrated my birthday by taking the day off and heading with John to Kananaskis Country, Alberta.
+I celebrated my birthday one year by taking the day off and heading with John to Kananaskis Country, Alberta.
 Our plan for the day was to cycle to Highwood Pass on the highest public road in Canada.
-We chose to do the more gradual route from the entrance closest to the community of Longview, accessible via a 45 minute drive from Calgary.
+We chose to do the more gradual route from the entrance closest to the community of Longview, accessible via a 1.5 hour drive from Calgary.

-This bike ride has been on my wish list for several years.
-But I’ve always wanted to cycle to the pass during the narrow window when the road is snow free and cars aren’t allowed.
+This bike ride had been on my wish list for several years.
+But I’d always wanted to cycle to the pass during the narrow window when the road is snow-free and cars aren’t allowed.
 There are three weeks at most in a year that you can do that.
 Starting June 15th cars are allowed.

 The ideal scenario for this bike ride would be a one way trip where you start at the gate nearest Longview, cycle 37 kilometres to Highwood Pass and then descend 17 kilometres on a road with a much steeper grade to the gate by King Creek.